tiwarylab/simulating-Langevin-dynamics/README.md

 # The most up-to-date version
 `./v6/`

+# How to use

+(1) sh compile.sh produce executable file mdt.out

+(2) ./mdt.out to perform simulation.

+(tested on mac os)

 # More dimensions
 It is possible to add more dimension while not supported and implemented in this version.
 To add one more dimension in z-direction at least the following steps need to be done.
 ```